-Applicants to the M.A. in Museum Administration must present: Evidence of the successful completion of a B.A. with at least 24 credits in art history or a major in a related area in the humanities (e.g., history, English, anthropology) and coursework in art history.
-Students with undergraduate majors in other areas may be admitted upon review by the graduate director and the Dean’s Office.
-An interview is recommended.
-Students may take additional courses in disciplinary specializations with approval by the graduate director as a condition for admission to the program.
-Applicants must present a cumulative undergraduate GPA of 3.0 as well as 3.0 or better in the major discipline.
+Applicants to the M.A. in Museum Administration must present evidence of the successful completion of a B.A. with at least 24 credits in art history or a major in a related area in the humanities (e.g., history, English, anthropology) and coursework in art history.

 Months of entry

-This program is approved by the National Association of Schools of Art and Design (NASAD).
+St. John's University is accredited by the National Association of Schools of Art and Design (NASAD).

 Qualification and course duration